Optimal control of Volterra integral diffusions and application to contract theory: Examples

+$(ii)$ Even assuming this identification, we do not establish the dynamic programming principle for the resulting state-constrained control problem on $[0,T]\times\dbR\times H$.

+$(iii)$ We do not prove comparison, regularity, or verification results for the corresponding boundary-value problem.
+These would be required to turn the formal {\rm PDE} derivation into a full theorem for the principal's problem.

+Accordingly, the {\rm PDE} computations of this subsection should be read as formal motivation only.
+In {\rm\Cref{sec:utilexam}} below, we only use the resulting heuristic structure and do not need a full verification theorem. \end{remark}

-In the general case, the reachability set $\cV$ might not be represented through functions of the state process.
-We therefore provide a general equation with general geometric constraints.
-The intuition is the same as above: if the state variable lies in the interior of the reachability set, then we obtain the `standard' dynamic programming equation; if it lies at the border of $\cV(t)$, we need go bring the state process back in the interior, which is obtained by sending the volatility to $0$ and pushing the drift in the appropriate direction.
-Let $w : [0,T] \times H \to \dbR$ be such that $\cV(t) = \{\by \in H : w(t, \by) \le 0\}$ (take for example $w(t,\by) = 1 - \1_{\by \in \cV(t)}$).
-We formally derive the following system of HJB equations
+\paragraph*{General dynamic programming equation.} In the general case, the reachability set $\cV$ might not be represented through functions of the state process.
+We therefore provide a general equation with geometric constraints.
+The intuition is the same as above: if the state variable lies in the interior of the reachability set, then we obtain the standard dynamic programming equation.
+At the boundary, one does not need to kill the whole volatility: tangential volatility is admissible.
+What matters is the usual viability condition, namely that the normal component of the volatility vanishes and that the second-order contribution does not point outside the reachable set.